 All course syllabi must clearly state the Student Learning Outcomes of the course.
-In addition, the following items will be included in all course syllabi in order to clearly communicate the course's role in assessing program and/or general education outcomes.
+In addition, the syllabus will clearly state how the course is utilized in meeting degree, option, and/or General Education learning outcomes.
 NCTA's Classroom/Course Policy provides full syllabi templates.